-ALL NEW Fall Semester in Italy
+ALL NEW Spring Semester in Italy

-• Many study-related site visits including Florence,
+• Many study-related site visits including Rome, Ostia Antica, Pompeii, Florence, Orvieto, Siena, Poppi, La Verna, and Venice

-• Credit towards a variety of majors, including ATHS,
+• Credit towards a variety of majors, including ATHS, Italian Studies, Digital Media Studies, and Public Health

 The Arezzo Program is totally integrated within the academic system of the University of Rochester.
 It is designed, maintained, administered, and directed by the University of Rochester and its appointed faculty and staff.
 The University establishes and guarantees the educational standards of the Program itself.